HenryDashwood/Edinburgh_Airbnb_Investigation/README.md

-# Edinburgh_Airbnb_Investigation
+# Project Motivation
 A look at Airbnb listings in Edinburgh.
+I want to know whether review scores can be used to predict predict the price of a listing.
+I would also like to know which areas are more or less expensive so that I can make more informed decisions next time I visit.
+Finally, I am interested in exploring the change in supply and whether it affects the average price in a neighbourhood.

-Part of my Udacity Data Scientist Nanodegree.
+This has been part of my Udacity Data Scientist Nanodegree.

+# Summary
 I ask three questions in this notebook:

 1) Can I predict the price of a listing from its review scores?
 I find that, using a simple linear regression model I cannot.